 That lag creates risk.
 You miss reorder windows, run out of high-demand stock, or over-order products that were never part of the surge.
 The window to react closes fast, and by the time the forecast catches up, you’re already behind.

-4. As your product catalog grows, spreadsheets start breaking down
+4. As your product catalog grows, Excel starts breaking down

 Forecasting for a small product lineup feels simple.
 With ten SKUs, one spreadsheet can handle everything.
 But as your catalog grows, Excel starts showing its limits.